hughbris/grav-plugin-quando/README.md

 This is subject to imminent change because of [new nomenclature](https://github.com/hughbris/grav-plugin-quando/issues/6#issuecomment-397140502) and data restructuring.
 It's only available in PHP and Twig at present, though there are plans to [expose the API through shortcodes](https://github.com/hughbris/grav-plugin-quando/issues/7).

-#### Opnhrs object
+#### ServiceTimes object

-Exposed to Twig as 'openhrs', an indexed array with members named for each property, e.g. 'openhrs.opening'.
+Exposed to Twig as 'quando' (formerly 'openhrs'), an indexed array with members named for each property, e.g. 'quando.opening'.

-_TO BE RENAMED to 'Quando' or 'ServiceTimes'_
+_RENAMED from 'Opnhrs'_

 ##### Properties